NEMC Covid 19 Safety & Protocols

 - Please check this page for updates to NEMC's Covid 19 response.
 Each update will be dated.

-As New England Music Camp prepares for our 2021 season, we are closely following the Global Covid-19 Pandemic.
-In order to ensure everyone’s safety during our program we will be working with the Maine CDC guidelines, the American Camp Association, the Maine Summer Camps organization, as well as infectious disease experts, to put together a series of protocols that will be followed during our time at camp.
-This is a constantly changing situation, so a final set of protocols will not be announced until closer to summer, but please be assured we are developing several plans to ensure a successful and safe summer.
+As New England Music Camp prepares for our 2021 season, we continue to closely follow the Global Covid-19 Pandemic.
+In order to ensure everyone’s safety during our program we are working with the Maine CDC guidelines, the American Camp Association, the Maine Summer Camps organization, as well as infectious disease experts, to put together a series of protocols that will be followed during our time at camp.
+The following protocols have been set based on Maine's most recent camp guidelines announced at the end of March.
+These will continue to be modified as more guidelines are announced.
 Our goal is to create as “normal” an experience as we can for the campers to thrive and grow both socially and artistically.
-Below is a list of possible protocols that might be in place.
 To gain a better understanding of some of the protocols NEMC implemented this past summer for our successful in-person Chamber Music Intensive, please read Dr. Rebecca Weintraub’s article on her time advising and overseeing our camp HERE.

-- All campers and staff may be asked to receive a negative covid-19 test within 72 hours of arrival at camp.
+- All campers and staff will be asked to provide a negative Covid-19 PCR or Rapid test within 72 hours of arrival at camp.
 Students that have been vaccinated are still required to meet at testing protocols per the Maine CDC.

-- We will send a 14-day symptom tracking form for all persons living on campus.
-This will be filled out for the 14 days prior to camp.
+- All campers must fill out a 14-day symptom tracking form that will be sent in the Spring Camper/Parent packet.
+This will be completed for the 14 days prior to camp.
 We will send the exact start date for tracking for each program at a later date.
 If at any time a student has any symptoms, they will need to wait 10 days from that last symptom before arriving on campus.

 Camp Arrival and Check-In

-- If social distancing is needed, campers will be checked in at the grassy area in front of the Camp Office in the main parking lot.
+- Check-in to camp will be held on the grassy section off of the camp parking lot.
 During check-in, staff will collect any outstanding forms and campers will receive their welcome packet and cabin assignments.

 - Temperatures will be recorded upon check-in at the office, infirmary, and first entrance into the dormitories.

-- If we are using a “closed campus” parents will not be permitted beyond the camp parking lot and canteen porch.
+- NEMC will be using a “closed campus,” so parents will not be permitted beyond the camp parking lot and canteen porch.
 Upon receipt of a negative rapid test, counselors will help transport camper belongings from the parking lot to the cabins.
 Parents will not be allowed into the dormitories during the course of the program.
 This will ensure that the “bubble” we are creating remains intact.

-- Our goal would be to create a safety “bubble” for all campers and staff.
+- Our goal is to create a safety “bubble” for all campers and staff.
 By doing so, everyone in the program will become a cohort group.
 If the bubble is maintained, the risk of Covid-19 is greatly reduced.
 For the first week of camp, we will be working in smaller pods, and working up to the full community by the end of week one.
 Please see “pods” section below for more information on week one pods.

 - While in the bubble, all participants must have a mask with them should they come into contact with someone from outside the cohort group (IE- delivery personnel, cleaning teams, etc.)

 - Mask wearing will not come with a stigma here at NEMC!
 The amount of mask-wearing will be contingent on level of risk, but in certain scenarios like being in smaller indoor spaces NEMC may mandate masks, especially during the first week of each session.

 - Obviously masks cannot be worn by wind players while playing and/or by singers while performing.
 The following protocols have been established is needed:

 - Wind and vocal groups will rehearse in our covered outdoor spaces as much as possible, especially during the first week of each session.
 When not available, the largest indoor spaces have been reserved for these groups.

-- Plexiglass shields between wind players will be available, if requested, especially for flute players.
+- Plexiglass shields between wind players will be available, if needed, especially for flute players.

 - Vocalists should plan to obtain a face shield prior to arrival at camp.
 Shields can be used in place of masks if-needed.
 We will have a limited supply in the Music Library.

-- Again, if all results within the cohort group are negative, these precautions may not be necessary, but we plan to have them all in place should we need them.
+- Again, if all results within the cohort group are negative, these precautions will be eased as necessary and through clearance of our medical staff.

-- All medications, both over-the-counter and prescription MUST go through the camp health center.
-Campers may not keep any medications in their dorm room.
+- All medications, both over-the-counter and prescription, MUST go through the camp health center.
+Campers may not keep any medications in their dorm room or bunk.

 - Should any symptoms of Covid-19 arise, the participant will be tested immediately and will self-quarantine in the infirmary until results return.
 Parents will be notified immediately.
-All other participants will proceed with the program, but with masks and social distancing if needed.
+All other participants will proceed with the program, but with masks and social distancing if needed, based on contact tracing.

 - All campers will have their own assigned space in one of the Cabins or Dorms.
 Students will be divided by age on each end of campus.
-Students may not be allowed in rooms other than their own.
-Should this be the case, common spaces and outdoor covered porches will be designated “hang-out” areas.
+Students will not be allowed in rooms or bunks rooms other than their own.
+NEMC will be utilizing common spaces and outdoor covered porches as designated “hang-out” areas.
 Indoor common spaces will have a mask-on policy, at least until all rounds of testing have been cleared.